 Crossing Southeast Asia was a child’s game regarding food

 After India and Nepal, we sadly couldn’t cross the land border to Myanmar because the Indian government closed it for two weeks at the moment we had to cross.
 So, we flew to Bangkok because that was cheaper… and we had a shock landing there!
 Huge highways, no horns, supermarkets, quiet streets… and as well Thai food which offered incredibly delicious vegan food.
 From then on, it was always easy for me to eat vegan everywhere, from the street to the restaurants, in Asia you always find “something.”
-Then we went to Laos, then Hanoi in Vietnam were we bought two amazing scooters.
-We then road-tripped in Laos, Vietnam and Cambodia for 3 months with the bikes, a tent, some blankets and wide smiles on our faces!
-The only country that was a bit “difficult” for me was Cambodia because food wasn’t good in general.
+Then we went to Laos, then Hanoi in Vietnam where we bought two amazing scooters.
+We then road-tripped in Laos, Vietnam, and Cambodia for 3 months with the bikes, a tent, some blankets and wide smiles on our faces!
+The only country that was a bit “difficult” for me was Cambodia because the food wasn’t good in general.

 Start cooking again in Ho Chi Minh City

 First of all, I have to say that despite their love for meat and the terrible conditions for animals in this country, Vietnamese are amazing cooks, AND they have vegetarian and often vegan locals restaurants called “chay” which are truly amazing.
-Vietnamese chay cuisine was a true surprise in terms of taste, ingredients and creativity.
+Vietnamese chay cuisine was a true surprise in terms of taste, ingredients, and creativity.
 We don’t have Vietnamese restaurants like this in France and that’s a shame because it is INCREDIBLE.
-Of course they use a lot of soya and mock meats, but also a large range of veggies I didn’t even know.
+Of course, they use a lot of soya and mock meats, but also a large range of veggies I didn’t even know.

-In HCMC we were staying in a friend’s flat, and one of them left to Thailand for ten days, then we had a flat for ourselves and incredible choices in the supermarket so we hit the kitchen, and that was my first time cooking (except during our volunteerings) as a vegan after 10 months of veganism… and Asia gave me great inspirations!
+In HCMC we were staying in a friend’s flat, and one of them left to Thailand for ten days, then we had a flat for ourselves and incredible choices in the supermarket so we hit the kitchen, and that was my first time cooking (except during our volunteering) as a vegan after 10 months of veganism… and Asia gave me great inspirations!

 If you want to read my full experience on my blog, it’s in French (but you can still google translate… or learn French :P).